How to Sell a House By Owner in Louisiana: A Pelican State FSBO Guide

 - Nearby parks, walking trails, restaurants, and attractions

-- Research words in other listings to see what people are looking for in a house.
-For instance, Johnson says some Louisiana buzzwords include: no carpet, granite or block countertops, farmhouse style, and open floor plan.
+In addition to these, research words in other listings to see what people are looking for in a house.
+For instance, Johnson says some Louisiana buzzwords include the following: no carpet, granite or block countertops, farmhouse style, and open floor plans.

 Johnson says, “You need a strong listing description.
-The internet has changed how people shop for houses, but it also changed how agents look up houses in the MLS.
+The internet has changed how people shop for houses, but it also changed how agents look up houses in the multiple listing service (MLS).
 Now we look for all of the buzzwords.
 Buyers and agents know specifically what they’re looking for.”

 Don’t skimp on the property details